claire-melbourne/vanillajs/README.md

 * Use commit tools like [commitizen](https://github.com/commitizen/cz-cli) and [commitlint](https://github.com/conventional-changelog/commitlint) to ensure commit messages follow a standard format and style.
 The [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/) may provide some inspiration.
 * Add git hooks through tools like [husky](https://github.com/typicode/husky) to ensure any tests or scripts needed to validate your code are run before being pushed.

-## Deliverables [DO NOT SUBMIT -- these instructions are FYI as another example of how you may be asked to deliver your work]
+## Deliverables [JSP: Do not submit.
+These instructions are FYI as another example of how you may be asked to deliver your work.]

 1. A link to the forked repo emailed to us as soon as you start the test.